Insurance for software developers

 Public liability insurance

-Public liability insurance is a cover to consider if you ever work around other people.
+Public liability insurance is a cover to consider if you ever work around other people, even working remotely outside an office.
 If you accidentally injure somebody, or damage their property, you could end up with an expensive claim against you.

 Employers liability insurance